CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 3 ** 4
 ```

+{{<note title="Activity" type="activity">}}

+In this activity, you'll check that you're set up to use the Node REPL on your machine.
+Follow the instructions below and check you can do each step:

+1. Start a terminal application on your computer
+2. Check you've got Node installed on your computer
+3. Start the Node REPL in your terminal
+4. Enter the expressions above and evaluate them using the Node REPL

+Note: If you don't know how to do any of the steps above, then try searching for an appropriate command online - searching for things when you're stuck is super important part of being a developer!

+{{</note>}}

+{{<note title="Activity" type="activity">}}

+Try creating your own expressions and entering them into the Node REPL.
+In each case, before hitting enter, try predicting what the output will be in the REPL.

+{{</note>}}

 ### 🏷️ Saving expressions

 Often in programming we may want to reuse a particular expression in our program.
 In this case, we need a way to refer back to a particular expression.
 Let’s consider the following string: